A Complete Guide to Data Scientist Career Path

 Senior Manager

-The main difference between the manager and the senior manager is the experience, mainly management experience.
+The main difference between the manager and the senior manager is the experience, particularly in management.
 Senior managers could also lead several teams, each having its own manager.
-They manage the managers and are in charge of hiring, firing, and budgeting for their team(s).
+You’re not only managing projects; you’re also managing managers and broader AI/ML strategy across teams.

-No wonder they do that because this is usually the last job position in data science before you go into one of the leadership tracks.
+This is usually the last job position in data science before you go into one of the leadership tracks.

 Experience: 5-7 years and background in managing teams